Dendrobyte/Minecraft-BuildMyThing/README.md

 # General Idea

+**This is based off of a project I started about 2 years prior to finishing...
+Lots of TODOs and refactoring I may never get to.** Just saying... doesn't reflect how I see code structure these days :)

 The general idea behind `Build My Thing` is your classic Pictionary but in Minecraft!
 The goal is for it to run just as [http://www.skribbl.io](http://www.skribbl.io) does, but instead of drawing you're building.

 All issues and potential features can be found on this here repository!